 Artificial Intelligence based diagnostic technology is revolutionising the healthcare market.
 Korean AI startup VUNO-Med has been developing products and systems, which are proving to be superior and vital especially for emergency cases and pre-warning for cardiac arrests.
 VUNO, which was founded in 2014, offers AI-based medical solutions for doctors and patients.
 It provides a platform and consulting services for medical data analysis.
+This technology along with increasing the number of in-use AED cabinets across public places could prove to be a really effective lifesaver.

 Helping hospitals deal better with emergencies